Phrogz/rephinez/README.md

 ## Writing Yardsticks
-Yardsticks measure how bad a particular state for a particular desire.
+Yardsticks measure how bad a particular state is for a particular desire.
 The ideal state would measure `0.0` on every yardstick.

 Your scenario directory must have a `yardsticks` subdirectory with one or more modules in it, whose filenames without the `.js` extension match the names supplied in your `yardsticks` description.
 If you have a file in the